ArchipelaGOAL/Archipelago/worlds/jakanddaxter/docs/setup_en.md

     - Back in cmd, run `.\decompiler.exe data\decompiler\config\jak1\jak1_config.jsonc --version "pal" data\iso_data data\decompiler_out`
     - Rename `<archipelagoal directory>\data\iso_data\jak1_pal` back to `jak1`
     - Rename `<archipelagoal directory>\data\decompiler_out\jak1_pal` back to `jak1`
-- Open a **brand new** Powershell window and launch the compiler:
+- Open a **brand new** console window and launch the compiler:
     - `cd <archipelagoal directory>`
     - `.\goalc.exe --user-auto --game jak1`
     - From the compiler (in the same window): `(mi)`.
 This should compile the game. **Note that the parentheses are important.**
     - **Don't close this first terminal, you will need it at the end.**
-- Then, open **another brand new** Powershell window and execute the game:
+- Then, open **another brand new** console window and execute the game:
     - `cd <archipelagoal directory>`
     - `.\gk.exe -v --game jak1 -- -boot -fakeiso -debug`
-- Finally, **from the first Powershell still in the GOALC compiler**, connect to the game: `(lt)`.
+- Finally, **from the first console still in the GOALC compiler**, connect to the game: `(lt)`.

 ## Known Issues

 - The game needs to boot in debug mode in order to allow the REPL to connect to it.
 We disable debug mode once we connect to the AP server.
-- The REPL Powershell window is orphaned once you close the game - you will have to kill it manually when you stop playing.
+- The REPL console window is orphaned once you close the game - you will have to kill it manually when you stop playing.
-- The powershell windows cannot be run as background processes due to how the REPL works, so the best we can do is minimize them.
+- The console windows cannot be run as background processes due to how the REPL works, so the best we can do is minimize them.
 - Orbsanity checks may show up out of order in the text client.
 - Large item releases may take up to several minutes for the game to process them all.